 -Laura S., participant in a family resource program

-The term “family support program” describes an innovative model of service delivery that focuses on the complex needs of families with young children.
+The term “family support program” describes both an innovative model and an approach to service delivery that focuses on the complex needs of families with young children.
 Such programs empower families to enable children’s healthy growth and development by enhancing strengths and capacities in individuals, families, and communities.
 Family support programs provide welcoming, community- based opportunities for families to voluntarily come together and exchange support.
 Programs are flexible and can respond to a range of unique family needs.
 Professionals partner with families and collaborate with local organizations.
 Programs reduce social isolation, support healthy child development and family well-being, and facilitate capacity-building and community development.
 Family support programs are typically offered at no cost to participants and may include: drop-in programs for children and their caregivers, parenting workshops, referrals to other services, and lending libraries.
+With the onset of the worldwide pandemic, COVID-19 EarlyON Child and Families Centres have added online and virtual programs to their repertoire of supports for families and young children.

 Families Canada.
 (2002a).
 Guiding principles of family support.
 Retrieved from https://familiescanada.ca/article/guiding-principles-of-family-support/